Lucius Licinius Lucullus (praetor 104 BC): Family

-His son, also Lucius Licinius Lucullus, was born around 144 BC and, sometime around 119 BC, married Caecilia Metella, the daughter of Lucius Caecilius Metellus Calvus.
-She was also the sister of Metellus Numidicus (Consul 109 BC) and Metellus Dalmaticus (Consul 119 BC), two of the leading optimates of their day.
+His son, also Lucius Licinius Lucullus, was born around 144 BC and, sometime around 119 BC, married Caecilia Metella, the daughter of Lucius Calvus.
+She was also the sister of Metellus Numidicus and Metellus Dalmaticus, two of the leading optimates of their day.
 This political marriage brought the Luculli the support and influence of the powerful Caecilii Metelli family which would help their own rise to prominence.
 From this marriage Lucullus had two sons, Lucius and Marcus, born around 118/117 BC and 116 BC.
 However, despite being politically beneficial the match was an unhappy one, with Metella engaging in numerous scandalous affairs which led to an eventual divorce.
 Plutarch refers to her as having "the bad name of a dissolute woman".